nodatime/nodatime/www/unstable/userguide/calendars.md

 year rule was accidentally implemented as a leap year every *three* years.
 See the linked Wikipedia article for more details of this leap year error, along with suggestions of how history might have actually played out.

-The parameter to `GetJulianCalendar()` indicates the minimum number of days in the first week of the week-year.

 Coptic (Alexandrian)
 ===